WartyMN/A2560-TextLibrary/README.md

  * draw a box using "graphic" characters
  * copy a full screen of text or attr from an off-screen buffer
  * copy a full screen of text or attr TO an off-screen buffer
+ * copy a full screen of text and attr between channel A and B
  * copy a rectangular area of text or attr TO/FROM an off-screen buffer
  * Draw a string to a specified x, y coord (no wrap)
  * display a string in a rectangular block on the screen, with wrap